Cumin Scented Chickpeas with Chicken Sausage

 2 bell peppers (whatever colors you have), chopped

-- 12 oz (about 4 links) organic smoked chicken sausage in ¼ inch slices (I like Aidell's Organic Chicken Sausages).
+12 oz (about 4 links) organic smoked chicken sausage in 1/4 inch slices.
 Try to find a brand that doesn't use nitrates or nitrites.
 They have the same flavor as normal sausages (or better) but are much healthier.
 If you have time, brown (or even blacken) the sausage over medium-high heat in a skillet before combining with the other ingredients.

 1 tsp finely ground cumin